shreyashgawande1998/Wine-Quality-Prediction/README.md

 >Model Training
 >Model Evaluation
 # Results
-So i got 92% accuracy score on random forest classifier which quite good,so i have successfully build the predictive system which will give you the quality of the wine.
+So i got 92% accuracy score on random forest classifier which is quite good,so i have successfully build the predictive system which will give you the quality of the wine.